-Longboard Fin Setup Guide — Single, 2+1, and Performance Options
+Longboard Surfboard Fins Australia — Single, 2+1, and Performance Options

-Longboard fin configuration has a greater effect on real-world performance than almost any other equipment choice.
+Longboard surfboard fin configuration has a greater effect on real-world performance than almost any other equipment choice.

 While board length, rocker, and rail shape all influence glide and turning response, the fin setup ultimately determines how a longboard holds, pivots, trims, and accelerates across the wave face.